 Skip advert

 The same principle of maximising traction applies to quattro performance models, which are capable of faster acceleration and cornering thanks to the additional grip that comes from having all four wheels driven.

-We should also mention quattro SUVs and off-roaders, as Audi also offers quattro Q3, quattro Q5 and quattro Q7 models.
-Again the advantage is extra grip, essential for anyone venturing off-road onto mud or gravel trails.
+We should also mention quattro SUVs and off-roaders, as Audi also offers Q3, Q5 and Q7 SUVs with quattro.
+Again the advantage is extra traction, essential for anyone venturing off-road onto mud or gravel trails.
 This is also why quattro comes into its own when towing, as you’re less likely to lose traction.

 How does the Audi quattro system work?

-There are three basic types of quattro setup and they have slightly different characteristics, although you have to be quite an experienced driver to notice a difference in practice.
+There are three basic types of quattro setup that Audi uses in its combustion-engined cars and they have slightly different characteristics, although most drivers are unlikely to be able to feel a difference in practice.

+Skip advert